 Haoma Medica Completes First-in-Human Trial for NaQuinate, a Novel Treatment in Development for Osteoporosis

 LONDON, Nov.
-26, 2020 /CNW/ -- Haoma Medica announced today the completion of a first-in-human trial for NaQuinate, a naphthoquinone carboxylic acid, which is being developed as a novel orally administered therapeutic for osteoporosis.
+27, 2020 /PRNewswire/ -- Haoma Medica announced today the completion of a first-in-human trial for NaQuinate, a naphthoquinone carboxylic acid, which is being developed as a novel orally administered therapeutic for osteoporosis.

 The first-in-human trial initiated last year in healthy adults studied single and multiple doses of NaQuinate.
 The primary objective was to assess the safety, tolerability and pharmacokinetics.